alchemy-fr/Phraseanet-PHP-SDK/README.md

 }
 ```

-### Upload files
+### Uploading files to Phraseanet

-The Loader is used to upload files to Phraseanet.
+Files can be uploaded to Phraseanet using the uploader instance exposed via the `Application` object:

 ```php
 $uploader = $app->getUploader($token);